EBI-Metagenomics/amplicon-pipeline/OUTPUTS_DESCRIPTION.md

 ### Primer validation summary

-The pipeline performs inferrence of primer presence and sequence.
+The pipeline performs inferrence of primer presence and sequence using [PIMENTO](https://github.com/EBI-Metagenomics/PIMENTO/tree/dev).
 For any runs where a primer was detected, metadata about it will be aggregated into a top-level primer validation summary file (`primer_validation_summary.json`), including its sequence, region, and identification strategy.
 For example:

 ```json
 [